h6x-code/perceptron-c/README.md

 ```

 ### MNIST (IDX format)
-Download MNIST (not included in repo), then:
+Download MNIST (not included in repo), adjust hyperparameters for your experiment, then:
 ```bash
 ./perceptron train \
   --dataset mnist \